 What Is a Welding Helmet?

 Any welder knows for sure that a welding helmet, or a welding mask, is a principal protection for performing any welding job.
 Firstly, the helmet can guard your sight against the bright light of the welding arc.
 Secondly, it protects your hair and scalp from sparks and splashes of hot metal.
 Currently, helmets are available in two types: passive and auto-darkening models.
 No matter which one you choose, you'll be protected from dazzling light and harmful UV and IR radiation.
 The major difference lies in the field of application and comfort of use.
 Professionals all over the world use welding helmets to save their health.
-In this review, we will cover 5 best welding helmets for you to find the suitable one.
+In this review, we will cover 5 best welding helmets for you to find a suitable one.

 If you are just getting started in welding, we recommend choosing one of the easy-to-use MIG welders for your household projects.
 To make your welds neater and tighter, pick an angle grinder which will help you debur and cut structural elements and materials.
 Lastly, you can skim through our review of plasma cutters if you need a tool for a quick and precision cutting through all types of metal.